rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 With the introduction of MQTT broker, we have revamped the [device authentication](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/blob/main/references/mqtt-3-1-1-conceptual.md#authentication) format.

+### IoT Hub API reference

+System topics supported by IoT Hub have been updated.
+Please see [details] (https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/blob/main/references/mqtt-3-1-1-conceptual.md#message-topics-and-subscriptions).
+The device SDK will be updated in future release.

 ## Message routing for MQTT Broker enabled IoT Hubs

 New system properties `mqtt-topic` and `mqtt-qos` have been added that can be utilized for [routing query](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-routing-query-syntax).
 The table below lists all the system properties that are supported when the routing `broker` messages.